Introduction: Bug context capture is the bottleneck in modern QA

 Network requests: Failed API calls, status codes, request headers, and response payloads are captured for the relevant time window.
 This is the difference between "checkout is broken" and "checkout failed because the /payments endpoint returned 502 with this exact body."

 Browser, OS, and viewport details: Browser name and version, operating system, screen resolution, viewport size, and device pixel ratio.
 Engineers know exactly which environment to test against, and bugs that only reproduce on specific configurations stop slipping through.
+For more on why environment context is load-bearing for modern QA, see our guide to managing QA across multiple environments and releases.

 The current URL and page state: The exact URL where the bug occurred, plus relevant DOM context.
 Developers can navigate directly to the affected page without guessing.